google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ### Renderer setup
 In order to change the look of the cursor to use `CustomMarkerSvg` we need to override the renderer.
-For more information on how to create a custom renderer see the custom renderer [codelab](https://blocklycodelabs.dev/codelabs/custom-renderer/index.html?index=..%2F..index#2).
+For more information on customizing a renderer see the custom renderer [codelab](https://blocklycodelabs.dev/codelabs/custom-renderer/index.html?index=..%2F..index#2).

 Add the below code to your `custom_marker_svg.js` file.